FrancescoZanti/podman-elk/README.md

     cluster.name: my-cluster
 ```

-Please refer to the following documentation page for more details about how to configure Elasticsearch inside Docker
+Please refer to the following documentation page for more details about how to configure Elasticsearch inside Podman
-containers: [Install Elasticsearch with Docker][es-docker].
+containers: [Install Elasticsearch with Podman][es-podman].

 ### How to configure Kibana